-The free step-down resampling method strongly controls FWER - for any subset of the family of hypotheses, it ensures that the probability of falsely rejecting at least one hypothesis is less than α even if some of hypotheses outside of that subset are false (weak control of FWER only guarantees the size of a test if every hypothesis in the family is true).
+The free step-down resampling method strongly controls FWER.
+For any subset of the family of hypotheses, it ensures that the probability of falsely rejecting at least one hypothesis is less than $\alpha$ even if some of hypotheses outside of that subset are false.
+(Weak control of FWER only guarantees the size of a test if every hypothesis in the family is true.)
 The only assumption necessary for this algorithm to provide strong control is subset pivotality, or the assumption that the distribution of any subset of the family of test statistics depends only on the validity of the hypotheses in that subset.
 For tests of multiple outcomes, such as this one, that assumption is met (Westfall, Tobias, Rom, Wolfinger, and Hochberg 1999, p.
 237).

-3.2.3 False Discovery Rate Control

-FWER control limits the probability of making any Type I error.
+3.2.3 False Discovery Rate Control.
+FWER control limits the probability of making any type I error.
 It is thus well suited to cases in which the cost of a false rejection is high.
 In this research, for instance, incorrectly concluding that early interventions are effective could result in a large-scale misallocation of teaching resources.
-However, in exploratory analysis we may be willing to tolerate some Type I errors in exchange for greater power.
-For example, the effects of early intervention on specific outcomes may be of interest, and since overall conclusions about program efficacy will not be based on a single outcome, it seems reasonable to accept a few Type I errors in exchange for greater power.
-This tradeoff is particularly appealing when, as in this case, we are testing a large number of hypotheses, because FWER adjustments become increasingly severe as the number of tests grows - it is inherent in controlling the probability of making a single false rejection.
-An alternative method of addressing the multiplicity problem that often affords better power is to control the False Discovery Rate, or the expected proportion of rejections that are Type I errors.
-FDR formalizes the tradeoff between correct and false rejections and reduces the penalty to testing additional hypotheses.
+In exploratory analysis, we may be willing to tolerate some type I errors in exchange for greater power, however.
+For example, the effects of early intervention on specific outcomes may be of interest, and because overall conclusions about program efficacy will not be based on a single outcome, it seems reasonable to accept a few type I errors in exchange for greater power.
+This trade-off is particularly appealing when, as in this case, we are testing a large number of hypotheses, because FWER adjustments become increasingly severe as the number of tests grows-it is inherent in controlling the probability of making a single false rejection.
+An alternative method of addressing the multiplicity problem that often affords better power is to control the FDR, or the expected proportion of rejections that are type I errors.
+FDR formalizes the trade-off between correct and false rejections and reduces the penalty to testing additional hypotheses.

 Define V as the number of false rejections, U as the number of correct rejections, and t = V + U as the total number of rejections.
 FWER is the probability that V is greater than 0.
-FDR is the expected proportion of all rejections that are Type I errors, or E[Q = V/t] (when t = 0, Q is defined to be 0).
-If all null hypotheses are true, then V = t, and FWER and FDR are equivalent (Q equals 0 when there are no rejections and 1 when there are one or more rejections, so FDR = E[Q] = P(t > 0) = P(V > 0) = FWER).
-However, when some false hypotheses are correctly rejected, then FDR is less than FWER because the expected proportion of rejections that are Type I errors is less than the probability of making any Type I error.
-Controlling FDR at a given level therefore often requires less stringent p-value adjustments than controlling FWER at the same level, resulting in increased power.
+FDR is the expected proportion of all rejections that are type I errors, or E[Q = V/t].
+When t = 0, Q is defined to be 0.
+If all null hypotheses are true, then V = t, and FWER and FDR are equivalent.
+Q equals 0 when there are no rejections and 1 when there are one or more rejections, so FDR = E[Q] = P(t > 0) = P(V > 0) = FWER.
+But when some false hypotheses are correctly rejected, FDR is less than FWER, because the expected proportion of rejections that are type I errors is less than the probability of making any type I error.
+Thus controlling FDR at a given level often requires less stringent p value adjustments than controlling FWER at the same level, resulting in increased power.